Note: Please read Planning Observations carefully before submitting proposals.

 AO188 is equipped with a 188-element wavefront curvature sensor with photon counting APD modules and a 188 element bimorph mirror.
 AO188 is installed at the IR Nasmyth platform of Subaru telescope, whereas our previous AO36 system was operated at the Cassegrain focus.
 This can be used in either natural guide star (NGS) or laser guide star (LGS) mode.

 The open-use instrument operated with AO188 is IRCS.
-HiCIAO is also available with AO188 as a PI type instrument.
+HiCIAO, Kyoto3DII, and SCExAO are also available with AO188 as PI type instruments.
 AO188 has successfully completed the first light observations with IRCS in late 2006 (see the press release).

 AO188 in the NGS mode has been offered for open use observations since S08B.
 For the NGS mode operation, a natural guide star is required.
 The guide star should be a bright star located within 30 arcsec of the science target.
 You can also use your target itself as the NGS.
 To obtain reasonable performance improvement, the NGS should be brighter than R magnitude of 16.5.
 Diffraction-limited spatial resolution can be achieved at KLM-band with a sufficiently bright guide star at good observing conditions.
 At shorter wavelength (zJH band), high spatial resolution comparable to or even higher than the K-band diffraction-limit resolution can be achieved.
 The maximum Strehl ratio so far achieved at K-band is 0.55 at a 0.5'' seeing condition.